nicktagliamonte/In-the-City/README.md

   - A mastermind style "arrange the items correctly" puzzle.
 - Each of the puzzles have a hint mechanic and player rewards for completion.
 - An escape room style section where the door locks behind the player on entry, and the player has to solve a puzzle to unlock it.

-Some character names or attributes are pulled from things I was watching at the time I made them, which will not be a feature of the final game:
-- The party member is named chunky [see Tim Robinson sketch: "What do you do???"]
-- The neutral character is named Gilear [see D20's Fantasy High for the most neutral character I could think of]
-- Various other references are scattered into my test data but are not elements of the actual game story and will be removed/replaced by my story

 ## Upcoming Work: